Blockchain-Technology-Lab/consensus-decentralization/README.md

 ### Cardano

-Cardano data from April 2021 are available [here](https://drive.google.com/file/d/1pkuciKw0zFsOHpCAP4BURcJg-WM-VdmQ/view?usp=sharing).
+Sample Cardano data are available [here](https://drive.google.com/file/d/17aT9Yh-WfmErYHvp1GdffcDmDeHa3Zn3/view?usp=sharing).

 They can be retrieved using [Google BigQuery](https://console.cloud.google.com/bigquery) with the following query: